Transverse engine: Postwar use

 After the Second World War, Saab used the configuration in their first model, the Saab 92, in 1947.
 The arrangement was also used for Borgward's Goliath and Hansa brand cars.

-The East German-built Trabant, which appeared in 1957, also had a transverse mounted two stroke engine, and this design was kept until the end of production, in 1991.
+The East German-built Trabant, which appeared in 1957, also had a transversely mounted two stroke engine, and this design was kept until the end of production, in 1991.

 However, it was with Alec Issigonis's Mini, introduced by the British Motor Corporation in 1959, that the design gained acclaim.
 Issigonis incorporated the car's transmission into the engine's sump, producing a drivetrain unit narrow enough to install transversely in a car only 4 ft wide.
 While previous DKW and Saab cars used small, unrefined air-cooled two-stroke engines with poor performance, the gearbox-in-sump arrangement meant that an 848 cc four-cylinder water-cooled engine could be fitted to the Mini, providing strong performance for a car of its size.
 Coupled to the much greater amount of interior space afforded by the layout (the entire drivetrain only took up 20% of the car's length), this made the Mini a genuine alternative to the conventional small family car.

 This design reached its peak starting with Dante Giacosa's elaboration of it for Fiat.
 He connected the engine to its gearbox by a shaft and set the differential off-center so that it could be connected to the gearbox more easily.
 The half shafts from the differential to the wheels therefore differed in length, which would have made the car's steering asymmetrical were it not for their torsional stiffness being made the same.
 Giacosa's layout was first used in the Autobianchi Primula in 1964 and later in the popular Fiat 128.
 With the gearbox mounted separately to the engine, these cars were by necessity larger than the Mini, but this proved to be no disadvantage.
 This layout, still in use today, also provided superior refinement, easier repair and was better-suited to adopting five-speed transmissions than the original Issigonis in-sump design.